dalibo/emaj/docs/en/setup.rst

 If they are not already present, both *emaj_adm* and *emaj_viewer* roles are created.

-Finally, the installation script looks at the cluster configuration and may display a warning message regarding the *-max-prepared-statements* parameter.
+Finally, the installation script looks at the instance configuration and may display a warning message regarding the *-max-prepared-statements* parameter.

 Changes in postgresql.conf configuration file
 ---------------------------------------------

 Main E-Maj functions set a lock on each table of a processed tables group.
 If some groups contains a large number of tables, it may be necessary to increase the value of the **max_locks_per_transaction** parameter in the *postgresql.conf* configuration file.
-This parameter is used by PostgreSQL to compute the size of the *shared lock table* that tracks locks for the whole cluster.
+This parameter is used by PostgreSQL to compute the size of the *shared lock table* that tracks locks for the whole instance.
 Its default value equals 64.
 It can be increased if an E-Maj operation fails with a message indicating that all entries of the *shared lock table* have been used.

 Furthermore, if the :doc:`parallel rollback client <parallelRollbackClient>` may be used, it will be probably necessary to adjust the **max_prepared_transaction** parameter.